 This blog is written by the clinicians at Jonah Green and Associates, a mental health practice based in Kensington, MD that provides quality services for children, teens, families, and adults.
 It is intended as a resource for families who are seeking to expand their knowledge about mental health and mental health services, and also as a resource for families who are seeking quality mental health services, especially in the mid-Atlantic region.

 Most people think about “fighting” as a sign that something is wrong with their relationship.
 While some fights are destructive to relationships, the truth is that all couples argue.
 The stress of managing a life together generate can conflict in even the best of relationships.
 Couples who are successful find ways to address their differences

 As teenagers become more independent, they often spend more time away from home, and when they are home they are often behind closed doors or focused on other things.
 It might also feel like your child is less interested in talking to you, but there are plenty of things you can do to maintain a

 When my kids were little, whining ranked right up there as one of my least favorite of their behaviors.
 I certainly struggled more with how to handle tantrums and worried more about school issues, but when my kids whined at me, it pushed my buttons the way other things did not.
 Like finger nails

+“You’re completely ridiculous, Dad—you don’t know anything” “Why do you have to use the computer right now?!
+Let me use it!”
 “You’re the reason I did so bad on that test, because you made me go to that dumb “event”!”
 If you are a parent, the above quotes may feel uncomfortably familiar.
 Of all the